 Rachel Kirson M.S.
 CCC-SLP, TSSLD graduated from Indiana University with a Bachelor of Science in Speech & Hearing Sciences and Psychology.
 She continued her graduate studies at Adelphi University where she received a Master’s of Science in Communication Sciences and Disorders.
 Her office is located within Early Start Academy, in Livingston, New Jersey.

 Rachel has extensive experience with the pediatric population; evaluating and conducting therapy to preschool and school-age students with developmental delays.
 Her areas of expertise include articulation and phonological disorders, oral-motor difficulties and childhood apraxia of speech, expressive and receptive language delays, pragmatic/socialization difficulties, and Autism Spectrum Disorders.
 She believes the most effective way to build a child’s speech and language skills are through interactive activities and play!

-Rachel is mom to Theo, wife to Josh, and dog-mom to Louie.
+In her personal life, Rachel is mom to Theo & Mitzi, wife to Josh, and dog-mom to Louie.
 She enjoys spending her spare time with family and friends.
-You can often find her outdoors – enjoying local beaches, hiking, biking, and many sports.
 But even in her down time, keeps up with current interventions in Speech-Language Pathology to best meet all of her children’s needs.